Property Guides · Last updated 2 June 2026

 Can British citizens still buy property in Spain after Brexit?

 Yes.
 British citizens can buy property in Spain without restriction.
 The right to purchase was not affected by Brexit.
-What changed is the residency situation: if you want to live in Spain long-term, you now need to apply for residency rather than having automatic EU free movement.
+If you want to live in Spain long-term after buying, you now need to apply for Spanish residency rather than relying on EU free movement.
+For holiday homes and investment properties, no residency is required for stays under 90 days in any 180-day period.

 How much does it cost to buy a flat in La Linea?